 Fergus may have won, but he was so weak from fighting for so long that he did not have the energy to make his way back out of the lake and passed away shortly after the battle.

 It's amazing to think that at the time of this story those little water sprites were viewed as merely minor characters, with the King being the main focus of the tale.
-Now we are here in 2014 and most Irish people have no idea who King Fergus mac Léti is, but they know the Leprechaun very well!
+Now most Irish people have no idea who King Fergus mac Léti is, but they know the Leprechaun very well!

 Love Irish History?
 "Like" IrishCentral's History Facebook page now and you'll never miss an update again!